Root estimation in Galton-Watson trees

 In a similar line of work to~\cite{bubeck2017finding}, including some follow up work, authors investigate uniform attachment and preferential attachment trees initialized with an original seed tree ~\cite{bubeck2017trees,bubeck2015influence,curien2015scaling,devroye2019discovery,khim2016confidence,lugosi2019finding}.
 The authors here seek to determine the original seed of a given graph, and study the influence of this seed and its properties on the structure of the graph as it grows.
 Recent work by Crane et.\ al.\ \cite{crane2020inference} considers {\it shape-exchangable} trees, which encompass the aforementioned models such as uniform attachment, linear preferential attachment, and uniform attachment on a $d$-regular tree, and expand on the ideas of~\cite{bubeck2017finding} and~\cite{khim2016confidence} to provide algorithms for explicitly constructing a confidence set containing the root.

-\special{ps:[/pdfm { /big_fat_array exch def big_fat_array 1 get 0 0 put big_fat_array 1 get 1 0 put big_fat_array 1 get 2 0 put big_fat_array pdfmnew } def} \boldlabel The Galton-Watson model.
-A Galton-Watson tree~\cite{athreya1972branching} with offspring distribution $\xi$ is a rooted ordered tree in which every node has $i$ children with probability $p_i = \pr\{\xi = i\}$.
+\special{ps:[/pdfm { /big_fat_array exch def big_fat_array 1 get 0 0 put big_fat_array 1 get 1 0 put big_fat_array 1 get 2 0 put big_fat_array pdfmnew } def} \boldlabel The Galton--Watson model.
+A Galton--Watson tree~\cite{athreya1972branching} with offspring distribution $\xi$ is a rooted ordered tree in which every node has $i$ children with probability $p_i = \pr\{\xi = i\}$.
 It is a well-known result that when $\ex\{\xi\} \leq 1$, the tree is finite almost surely, except when $p_1 = 1$ and all other $p_i$ are zero.
-The Galton-Watson branching process was first studied in 1845 by I.~J.~Bienaym\'e~\cite{bienayme1845}, who was interested in the disappearance of family names, and it derives its name from F.~Galton and H.~W.~Watson~\cite{galtonwatson1874}, who studied the same phenomenon in England in 1874.
+The Galton--Watson branching process was first studied in 1845 by I.~J.~Bienaym\'e~\cite{bienayme1845}, who was interested in the disappearance of family names, and it derives its name from F.~Galton and H.~W.~Watson~\cite{galtonwatson1874}, who studied the same phenomenon in England in 1874.
 In their model, nodes correspond to individuals in a population and $p_i$ is the probability that an individual passes the family name down to $i$ children.
-If the process results in a finite Galton-Watson tree, this means the family name goes extinct after some number of generations.
-We will consider finite, ``critical'' Galton-Watson trees.
+If the process results in a finite Galton--Watson tree, this means the family name goes extinct after some number of generations.
+We will consider finite, ``critical'' Galton--Watson trees.
 These are trees for which $\ex\{\xi\} = 1$ and $\var\{\xi\} \in (0,\infty)$; ensuring a nonzero variance rules out the degenerate case $p_1 = 1$.

-The Galton-Watson trees that we shall study are conditioned on $|T| = n$, where $|T|$ is the number of nodes in the tree.
-Conditional Galton-Watson trees were first studied by D. P. Kennedy~\cite{kennedy1975} and a key correspondence was found between offspring distributions of conditional Galton-Watson trees and certain families of ``simply-generated trees''~\cite{meirmoon1978}:
+The Galton--Watson trees that we shall study are conditioned on $|T| = n$, where $|T|$ is the number of nodes in the tree.
+Conditional Galton--Watson trees were first studied by D. P. Kennedy~\cite{kennedy1975} and a key correspondence was found between offspring distributions of conditional Galton--Watson trees and certain families of ``simply-generated trees''~\cite{meirmoon1978}: